The idea of traveling with a cat may seem fun and glamorous (see photo below).

 If you do not have a cat carrier yet and are looking for a single package to get your carrier and litter box, this is the best we found.
 It comes in two sizes, but only the large one includes the litter box, so that’s the size that we’ll focus on here.

-This carrier is not specifically designed for airplanes, but it is a great option if you are planning to do a road trip by car.
+This carrier is not specifically designed for airplanes, but it is a great option if you are planning to do a road trip.
 The inside is very spacious, large enough for two grown cats or for a cat and the litter box.
 The included litter box is the exact same as the one that we reviewed above.

 Also for this product, Pet Fit includes a 100% money-back guarantee.
 That way you can feel safer when making the purchase.
 Other than the litterbox, there’s a set of other useful travel tools included.
 A collapsible food/water bowl, a floor pad to make your cat more comfortable, and a set of two toys.